 A report drawn up by Kurt Lechner (EPP, DE), agrees with the main points of a Commission proposal that aims to make it easier to settle inheritances and avoid disputes when someone dies and leaves a will and the legal systems of more than one Member State are involved.

-The new regulation would also introduce a European Certificate of Succession designed to make the legal position clearer for the person who draws up the will and to safeguard the rights of heirs, as well as other parties, such as creditors.
+The idea is create a European Certificate of Succession designed to make the legal position clearer for the person who draws up the will and to safeguard the rights of heirs, as well as other parties, such as creditors.

 The proposed regulation would introduce two new principles for dealing with international successions.

-First, if someone dies in a Member State that is not their home country, their succession would generally be dealt with under the law of the Member State where they last had their place of "habitual residence", by the courts and authorities of that Member State.
+In the first place, if someone dies in a Member State that is not their home country, their succession would generally be dealt with under the law of the Member State where they last had their place of habitual residence, by the courts and authorities of that Member State.
 This would avoid conflicts that could otherwise arise if several courts in different Member States declared themselves competent.

-Second, the person drawing up a will would also have the option of having his or her will read under the law of his or her Member State of origin.
-This would give EU citizens a new right, which MEPs believe would be a major improvement, as it would allow anyone living abroad within the EU to retain close links with their home country and ensure that specific national provisions, such as rules governing gifts made during a lifetime, are respected.
+But the person drawing up a will would also have the option of having his or her will read under the law of his or her Member State of origin.
+This would give EU citizens a new right, which MEPs believe would be a major improvement, as it would allow someone living abroad to retain close links with their home country and ensure that specific national provisions, such as rules governing gifts made during a lifetime, are respected.

 In the example of the Italian woman who marries a German and lives for a long time in Belgium, Belgium is more likely to be her centre of interests.
 Without the proposed regulation, there could be a conflict between the courts in her heirs' home country (Germany), in her own country (Italy), and in the country where she has property (Belgium).